-In this study, we investigated how creative and art-based methods can support a transition to more resilience to natural hazards, and more specifically droughts and floods, in Global South communities.
+In this study, we investigated how creative and art-based methods can support a transition to more resilience to natural hazards and, more specifically, droughts and floods in Global South communities.
 We mapped the existing literature on this topic (Sect.
 2), presented a pilot case study (Sect.
 3), and shared the limitations of our work, our reflections, and perspectives for future research (Sect.
 4).
-Our literature mapping and case study indicated that there is a potential for artistic and creative methods to be used more for building resilience to drought and flooding, complimenting more conventional methodologies.
+Our literature-mapping results and case study indicated that there is a potential for artistic and creative methods to be used more for building resilience to drought and flooding, complementing more conventional methodologies.

-Currently, research focusing specifically on creative practice for flood / drought resilience is limited, although there is a wealth of research on using creative practice in fields of health, environmental issues, and climate change communication.
-Within the literature there is scope to explore more on creative co-creation of artistic products and on audiences beyond the participants themselves and the general public.
-Several advantages of using creative practice emerge from our literature mapping and pilot study: it can surface hidden voices, communicate issues on a deeper, more emotional level, travel to wider audiences, increase engagement and behavioural change.
-Potential challenges are language barriers between researcher and participants, time investment of both researchers and participants, and possible unfamiliarity of participants with artistic or creative methods or products.
+Currently, research focusing specifically on creative practice for flood and drought resilience is limited, although there is a wealth of research on using creative practice in fields of health, environmental issues, and climate change communication.
+Within the literature there is scope for exploring more on creative co-creation of artistic products and on audiences beyond the participants themselves and the general public.
+Several advantages of using creative practice emerge from our literature-mapping results and pilot study, namely that it can surface hidden voices, communicate issues on a deeper, more emotional level, travel to wider audiences, and increase engagement and behavioural change.
+Potential challenges are language barriers between researchers and participants, time investment of both researchers and participants, and possible unfamiliarity of participants with artistic or creative methods or products.

 Whether creative practice leads to action improving resilience to droughts and floods in marginalised communities is an unresolved question.
 An important reason for this is the long-term and intangible effects of these types of interventions, which are rarely evaluated.
-Feedback from participants indicates a number of short-term benefits of creative practice approaches, including more understanding of the issues, increased interaction within the community, and less fatalistic, more positive ideas for adapting to future drought.
+Feedback from participants indicates a number of short-term benefits of the creative practice approaches, including more understanding of the issues, increased interaction within the community, and less fatalistic, more positive, ideas for adapting to future drought.

-Based on the literature mapping and pilot study we call for more research on the use of creative practice in building resilience to extreme events.
+Based on the literature-mapping results and pilot study we call for more research on the use of creative practice in building resilience to extreme events.
 It is especially important to investigate how the use of creative methods compares to other methods, and how effective creative practice is at bringing about change, either in people's behaviour or in measures implemented by decision makers.
-We also think future research should address the question how to combining creative methods with more conventional scientific methods and decision making.
-For decision makers a combination of quantitative, qualitative, and creative information might be most successful in supporting marginalised communities in coping with drought and flooding.
+We also think future research should address the question of how to combine creative methods with more conventional scientific methods and decision-making.
+For decision makers, a combination of quantitative, qualitative, and creative information might be most successful in supporting marginalised communities in coping with drought and flooding.